Blog

 Onboarding: When new hires require support and integration into the company culture and processes.

-Diversity and Inclusion: When the organization aims to promote diversity and inclusion by providing support to underrepresented groups.
+Inclusion and Belonging: When the organization aims to promote diversity and inclusion by providing support to underrepresented groups.

 While coaching excels at achieving specific short-term goals, mentoring is more effective as a long-term, ongoing practice.
 Unlike the typically short-term nature of coaching relationships, mentoring evolves over the years, allowing mentees to develop skills and grow continuously within the organization.